 In Vietnam, the primary mode of transport in cities is by motorbike.
 A common occupation for men is to be a motorbike taxi driver/xe ôm driver.
 A lot of xe ôm drivers’ livelihoods are now under threat with the onset of modern technology.
 Apps that use location intelligence are emerging and providing more cost-efficient, safer, and quicker rides for customers.
 In this day and age, on-demand service is a high priority for customers.
 The use of GPS and location intelligence is forcing traditional xe ôm drivers out of the market.

-The three qualitative research methods selected were:
+That is to say, the three qualitative research methods selected were:

 - Semi-structured interviews